josegcpedro/readme/README.md

 # About Me:
-Currently learning AWS cloud computing
+Currently learning AWS cloud computing with the goal of obtaining AWS certifications.

 # Tech Stack: